King Meets Religious Leaders From Jerusalem, Jordan Reaffirms Unwavering Position Towards Palestine

-During a meeting with religious leaders from Jerusalem and Jordan at Al Husseiniya Palace, His Majesty reiterated the need to stand united in defending Islamic and Christian holy sites in Jerusalem.
+During a meeting with religious leaders from Jerusalem and Jordan at Al Husseiniya Palace, His Majesty reiterated the need to stand united in defending Islamic and Christian holy sites in Jerusalem, according to a Royal Court statement

-At the meeting attended by Their Royal Highnesses Crown Prince Al Hussein bin Abdullah II and Prince Ghazi bin Muhammad, His Majesty's chief adviser for religious and cultural affairs and personal envoy the King said Jordan will carry on with its historic role in safeguarding Islamic and Christian holy sites in Jerusalem.
+At the meeting-attended by Their Royal Highnesses Crown Prince Hussein and Prince Ghazi Bin Muhammad, His Majesty's chief adviser for religious and cultural affairs and personal envoy-the King said Jordan will carry on with its historic role in safeguarding Islamic and Christian holy sites in Jerusalem.

 His Majesty called for stepping up cooperation and coordination with the Palestinians to identify the challenges they face on the ground and support them to persevere.

-Turning to Gaza, the King said any truce must lead to a ceasefire and a return to the negotiating table to find a solution to the Palestinian issue based on the two-state solution, which is supported by international consensus.
+Turning to Gaza, the King said any truce must lead to a ceasefire and a return to the negotiating table to find a solution to the Palestinian issue based on the two-state solution, which is supported by international consensus, the statement said.

 The King expressed Jordan's rejection and condemnation of the targeting of places of warship, including mosques and churches in Gaza, noting that many have sought refuge in these places and are in need of aid, which Jordan is seeking to deliver in any way possible.